stealth/fraud-bridge/README.md

 It's also possible to switch tunnel from DNS to ICMP beyond your SSH connection, as the TCP state is kept in local and remote kernel and not in the bridge.

-fraud-bridge will leave stdout open for reporting errors or verbose messages, so you need to run it on a screen or redirect output to /dev/null if you need it running in background.
+*fraud-bridge* will leave stdout open for reporting errors or verbose messages, so you need to run it on a screen or redirect output to /dev/null if you need it running in background.
+Keep that in mind since you need to start the inside/outside scripts after invoking *fraud-bridge*.

 Before using any ICMP tunnels, make sure to relax your cable-modem's firewalling rules in order to receive the reply packets from your remote peer. *fraud-bridge* works behind